Nirmitee.io

 Why it happens: ABDM has strict requirements for document uploads: specific image formats (JPEG/PNG), file size limits, and minimum resolution requirements.
 Scanned PDFs are not accepted.
 Photos taken at odd angles or with poor lighting may fail automated verification.

-How to fix it: Preprocess the image before upload.
+How to fix it: Preprocess the image before uploading.

 from PIL import Image